mgribbins567/gos-fpl/posts/new-player-primer.md

 #### Manager of the Month <a name="manager-of-the-month"></a>

 Every month, we give a small award to the manager who has won the most points.
-This is generally a percentage of the total prize pool, plus a starter value (more on prizing later).
+This is generally a percentage of the total prize pool plus a starter value, or a flat value (more on prizing later).
 The first tiebreaker after points is points for.
 This award incentivizes both contributions to the prize pool along with a mini-competition for all managers every month.

 #### Mid-Season Tournaments <a name="mid--season-tournaments"></a>

 Occasionally, a mid-season tournament will be thrown together.
 Usually, these will have more modest prizes than the entire campaign, but provide another outlet of competition for those who may be having trouble in the league.
 The scoring remains the same as in the regular Fantasy League, but matchups will be changed, giving managers two matches in a week rather than just one.
+This competition comes with a flat cash prize and a mystery kit!

 #### Prizing <a name="prizing"></a>

 End of season prizes consist of each player in the top X, league size dependent, winning a percentage of the total pot.
-Then, the leftovers will go into the manager of the month pot, which is aggregated with a starter value and given to each winner of the award.
 The winner of the league also gets a Premier League jersey of their choice (highly recommended to be a player from their fantasy team).
 An example prizing breakdown for a $100 total prize pool is as follows:

 - 1st
   - Jersey
   - $50
 - 2nd
-  - $25
+  - $30
 - 3rd
-  - $15
+  - $20
 - Manager of the Month
-  - $1 ($10 / 10 months) + $5 = $5.83
+  - $10
+- Mid-season Tournament winner
+  - $20
+  - Mystery Kit (such as from https://awaydaysfootball.com/)

 ---